mikeiovine/vimrc/README.md

 will overrule vim's if the default plugin has any conflicts.

-There are also no `if exists('b:did_after_ftplugin')` guards in this file.
+There are also no `if exists('b:did_after_ftplugin')` guards in these files.
 This is intentional, I want the files to be sourced again if I source my `.vimrc` for quick editing.